nitzpo/BLEClicker/README.md

 This was my project for the Advanced Computer Systems course at Tel Aviv University, Fall Semester 2016-17.

 ## Project Definition
-I chose the following project form the list of possible projects offered:
+I chose the following project from the list of possible projects offered:
 > Implement firmware that turns the Launchpad into a Bluetooth clicker (keyboard with just a few buttons, mainly forward and backward keys for presentations).
 Ideally the PC will recognize the launchpad as a Bluetooth keyboard in a way that does not require installing anything on the PC, not a driver and certainly not a program/process (because such configurations turn the project into a Windows/Linux/MacOS programming project, not an embedded/IoT project).

 ### Expectations
-I've expected this project to be quite simple, even though requiring some technical work.
+I've expected this project to be somewhat simple, while requiring extensive technical work.
 This was one of the reasons I also chose to do this project on my own (in addition to schedule concerns).
 I thought I could implement this from scratch.
 ### Outcomes
 I was proved to be very wrong.
 My expectation was not met.
-Operating the BLE device was a difficult operation and required a very large amount of time to get it to work.
-I also realized that the USB HID definition, and the HOGP (HID-over-GAP BLE Profile) definition were also very difficult to directly implement.
+Operating the BLE device was difficult and required a very large amount of time to get it to work.
+I also realized that the USB HID definition, and the HOGP (HID-over-GAP BLE Profile) definition were also severely out of the scope I planned in order to directly implement.
 So I went to use some libraries that came with the Simplelink BLE stack.
 This was still tough, and took dozens of hours to get to a "MVP"; a basic working product.

-Eventually, to my great relief and with strong persistance, I got the BLE HID device to work.
+Eventually, to my great relief, and with strong persistance, I got the BLE HID device to work.
 Some of the hurdles I had to climb along the way to this are described in the "Problems and how I've overcame them" section of this document.
 I was very happy and felt satisfied, and then realized I still had to actually write some code...
 Which I did :)

+I've turned the CC2650-Launchpad into a HID keyboard.
+The Launchpad has two buttons.
+I configured the first as a spacebar click, and the second as a backspace click.
+Space goes forward in a slideshow and backspace goes backwards.
+Thus we get a slideshow clicker.

 ## Architecture Overview
 The application can be logically splitted into a few components and sub-components: